 See Related: Most Beautiful & Best Running Trails in America

-Top towns to visit include Gardiner, Livingston, West Yellowstone, and Bozeman, which is home to Montana State University.
+Top towns include Gardiner, Livingston, West Yellowstone, and Bozeman, home to Montana State University.

 23. Spend a few days at Yellowstone National Park

-Yellowstone’s most famous faithful friend, Old Faithful, is in the Wyoming section of the park.
-It’s only about 40 miles from Gardiner, so it may be worthwhile to go while you have the chance.
+Yellowstone National Park’s most famous faithful friend, Old Faithful, is in the Wyoming section of the park.
+It’s only about 40 miles from Gardiner, so it may be worthwhile to go while you can.
 The west entrance is the closest to Old Faithful.
 Even if don’t go, you’ll still be able to check out waterfalls, western landscapes, and wildlife such as bighorn sheep and mountain goats.

 Take a guided wildlife tour of Yellowstone National Park to get a real insider’s point of view.
 Tours start in Gardiner and offer the chance to see bears, bison, moose, and more as you learn about the area from knowledgeable guides.

-Yellowstone is one of the best places to visit in Montana, so you’ll want to savor the chance to explore as much of this national park’s wonderland as you can.
+Yellowstone is one of the best places to visit in Montana, so you’ll want to savor the chance to explore as much of this national park’s wonderland as possible.
 Check out the hiking trails, the Yellowstone River, and the Rocky Mountains of West Yellowstone.

 Mammoth Hot Springs Hotel, named after the nearby springs and located in Yellowstone, offers suites, deluxe rooms, frontier cabins, and two-room cabins.
 Where else will you see elk grazing right outside your door?